Conclave Review (2024): A Vatican Thriller With More Than Just Incense and Robes

 Who Might Dislike Conclave?

 If you’re someone who doesn’t care about religious institutions or politics, Conclave might not be for you.
 Don’t expect much fast-paced action, so if you need constant thrills and explosions, this will probably feel like a slow burn.
-People who dislike movies that take a deep dive into institutional power struggles might also find it a bit dull.
 And if you’re looking for a simple, straightforward plot, be warned – it’s all about the tension between the characters, and that’s where most of the drama lies.

 Final Verdict: Did I Enjoy Watching Conclave?